feketto/ESP32-Proxmox-Monitoring/README.md

 # ESP32 Proxmox monitoring system

-Model used: TTGO T-Display Standard
-240x135 OLED display
+Model used: TTGO T-Display Standard with 240x135 OLED display

 # Functions:
 - Automatically connects to Wi-Fi and fetches data from Proxmox via API